Altgeld Gardens Homes: People for Community Recovery

 In 1979, Hazel M. Johnson, a resident of Altgeld Gardens, mobilized community members to speak up against the environmental injustices and environmental racism her community faced and created the People for Community Recovery.
 The level of conflict and mobilization peaked in the 1980s and 1990s, where one of their first environmental victories was successfully lobbying the city and state to install water lines and sewer lines for Maryland Manor, home to many senior citizens.
 The residents of Maryland Manor were paying city taxes for 25 years for contaminated water extracted from wells where a film of chemicals such as cyanide floated on top.

 In 1980, the People for Community Recovery organized a grassroots campaign in the project to advocate for the removal of fiberglass and asbestos insulation from the complex flats.
-Former US President Barack Obama participated in this campaign during his early years as a local community organizer and wrote about his experience in Dreams From My Father.
+Former US President Barack Obama participated in this campaign during his early years as a local community organizer and wrote about his experience in his memoir, Dreams from My Father.

 The People for Community Recovery continued to protest to improve the conditions of their community.
 The group successfully made companies accountable to clean up the pollution they created on the environment.
 A company that once utilized electrical transformers had to clean up oil the machinery burned.
 Operators of the Pullman Company railroad cars had to properly dispose sludge waste from former operations.
 The organization also trained Chicago Housing Authority workers focusing on the Altgeld Gardens' development on environmental lead dust reduction during the apartment's renovation period in 2002.
 The People for Community Recovery began to see improvements in their environment, although there were still issues that needed to be addressed.

 The work of Hazel Johnson and the People for Community Recovery influenced President Clinton to sign Executive Order 12898 which called for the Environmental Protection Agency to incorporate environmental justice principles into their work so that no groups of people may be disproportionately burdened by the consequences of pollution.